By the end of this section, you will be able to:

-- Describe aggregate demand, recessionary gaps, and inflationary gaps as they apply to Keynesian analysis
+- Explain real GDP, recessionary gaps, and inflationary gaps

-- Describe the Keynesian viewpoints on the determinants of consumption expenditure and investment expenditure
+- Identify the determining factors of both consumption expenditure and investment expenditure

-- Describe the Keynesian perspective on factors that determine government spending and net exports
+- Analyze the factors that determine government spending and net exports

 The Keynesian perspective focuses on aggregate demand.
 The idea is simple: firms produce output only if they expect it to sell.
-Thus, while the availability of the factors of production determines a nation’s potential GDP, the amount of goods and services actually being produced and sold, i.e. real GDP, depends on how much demand exists across the economy.
-Suppose GDP is less than potential.
-Then changes in aggregate demand translate directly into changes in GDP, with no change in the price level.
-In short, real GDP is determined only by aggregate demand, not aggregate supply.
+Thus, while the availability of the factors of production determines a nation’s potential GDP, the amount of goods and services that actually sell, known as real GDP, depends on how much demand exists across the economy. [link] illustrates this point.

-In the same way (though not shown in the figure), if AD increases, the economy could experience an inflationary gap, where demand is attempting to push the economy past potential output.
-As a consequence, the economy experiences inflation.
-The key policy implication for either situation is that government needs to step in and fill the gap, increasing spending during recessions and decreasing spending during booms to return aggregate demand to match potential output.
+In the same way (although we do not show it in the figure), if AD increases, the economy could experience an inflationary gap, where demand is attempting to push the economy past potential output.
+Consequently, the economy experiences inflation.
+The key policy implication for either situation is that government needs to step in and close the gap, increasing spending during recessions and decreasing spending during booms to return aggregate demand to match potential output.

-Recall from previous reading in the module on aggregate demand and aggregate supply that aggregate demand is total spending, economy-wide, on domestic goods and services.
-(Aggregate demand (AD) is actually what economists call total planned expenditure, which you’ll learn more about soon).
+Recall from The Aggregate Supply-Aggregate Demand Model that aggregate demand is total spending, economy-wide, on domestic goods and services.
+(Aggregate demand (AD) is actually what economists call total planned expenditure.
+Read the appendix on The Expenditure-Output Model for more on this.)
 You may also remember that aggregate demand is the sum of four components: consumption expenditure, investment expenditure, government spending, and spending on net exports (exports minus imports).
 In the following sections, we will examine each component through the Keynesian perspective.

 What Determines Consumption Expenditure?

 Consumption expenditure is spending by households and individuals on durable goods, nondurable goods, and services.
-Durable goods are things that last and provide value over time, such as automobiles.
+Durable goods are items that last and provide value over time, such as automobiles.
 Nondurable goods are things like groceries—once you consume them, they are gone.
-Recall from previous readings that services are intangible things consumers buy, like healthcare or entertainment.
+Recall from The Macroeconomic Perspective that services are intangible things consumers buy, like healthcare or entertainment.

 Keynes identified three factors that affect consumption:

-- Disposable income: For most people, the single most powerful determinant of how much they consume is their take-home pay, that is, how much income they earn after taxes, also known as disposable income.
+- Disposable income: For most people, the single most powerful determinant of how much they consume is how much income they have in their take-home pay, also known as disposable income, which is income after taxes.

 - Expected future income: Consumer expectations about future income also are important in determining consumption.
 If consumers feel optimistic about the future, they are more likely to spend and increase overall aggregate demand.
 News of recession and troubles in the economy will make them pull back on consumption.

 - Wealth or credit: When households experience a rise in wealth, they may be willing to consume a higher share of their income and to save less.
-When the U.S. stock market rose dramatically in the late 1990s, for example, U.S. rates of spending increased, probably in part because people felt that their wealth had increased and there was less need to save.
+When the U.S. stock market rose dramatically in the late 1990s, for example, U.S. savings rates declined, probably in part because people felt that their wealth had increased and there was less need to save.
 How do people spend beyond their income, when they perceive their wealth increasing?
 The answer is borrowing.
-On the other side, when the U.S. stock market declined about 40% from March 2008 to March 2009, people felt far greater uncertainty about their economic future, so rates of saving increased while consumption declined.
+On the other side, when the U.S. stock market declined about 40% from March 2008 to March 2009, people felt far greater uncertainty about their economic future, so savings rates increased while consumption declined.

 Finally, Keynes noted that a variety of other factors combine to determine how much people save and spend.
 If household preferences about saving shift in a way that encourages consumption rather than saving, then AD will shift out to the right.

-Spending on new capital goods is called investment expenditure.
+We call spending on new capital goods investment expenditure.
 Investment falls into four categories: producer’s durable equipment and software, nonresidential structures (such as factories, offices, and retail locations), changes in inventories, and residential structures (such as single-family homes, townhouses, and apartment buildings).
-The first three types of investment are conducted by businesses, while the last is conducted by households.
+Businesses conduct the first three types of investment, while households conduct the last.

 Keynes’s treatment of investment focuses on the key role of expectations about the future in influencing business decisions.
-When a business decides to make an investment in physical assets, like plants or equipment, or in intangible assets, like skills or a research and development project, that firm considers both the expected benefits of the investment (expectations of future profits) and the costs of the investment (interest rates).
+When a business decides to make an investment in physical assets, like plants or equipment, or in intangible assets, like skills or a research and development project, that firm considers both the expected investment benefits (future profit expectations) and the investment costs (interest rates).

-- Expectations of future profits: The clearest driver of the benefits of an investment is expectations for future profits.
-When an economy is expected to grow, businesses perceive a growing market for their products.
+- Expectations of future profits: The clearest driver of investment benefits is expectations for future profits.
+When we expect an economy to grow, businesses perceive a growing market for their products.
 Their higher degree of business confidence will encourage new investment.
 For example, in the second half of the 1990s, U.S. investment levels surged from 18% of GDP in 1994 to 21% in 2000.
 However, when a recession started in 2001, U.S. investment levels quickly sank back to 18% of GDP by 2002.

 - Interest rates also play a significant role in determining how much investment a firm will make.
 Just as individuals need to borrow money to purchase homes, so businesses need financing when they purchase big ticket items.
 The cost of investment thus includes the interest rate.
 Even if the firm has the funds, the interest rate measures the opportunity cost of purchasing business capital.
 Lower interest rates stimulate investment spending and higher interest rates reduce it.